javier-lopez/javier.io/blog/en/_posts/2020-12-01-host-several-sites-in-a-single-box-with-docker-and-traefik.md

 ###### {{ page.date | date_to_string }}

-[Docker](https://www.docker.com/) is great and everything, however one of the few things that I think could improve is how it's deployed to production.
+[Docker](https://www.docker.com/) is great and everything, however one of the things that still stress me is how to deploy it to production.
 There are many alternatives, nevertheless many of them seems over complicated or expensive.
 I don't want to spend my free time or money on them, for small/personal projects I'd prefer to host everything in a single node.

 So today I started reviewing the state of the art and found several alternatives, one of them caught my eye because of its simplicity and